 \subsection{Quasi Maximum Likelihood Estimator}

-Thus far, we considered the case where $\alpha$ and $\theta$ are jointly estimated.
-However, the estimation of $\alpha$ is of more interest than that of $\theta$, and sometimes, $\theta$ is regarded as a nuisance.
-Here, we consider the MLE of $\alpha$ with $\theta$ mis-specified.
-Considering the asymptotic orthogonality of $(\alpha, \theta)$ (recall \Cref{prop:asym_info}), the MLE of $\alpha$ with $\theta$ mis-specified is expected to have the same asymptotic law as the MLE with $\theta$ jointly estimated.
-In this section, we make these arguments more rigorous: we claim that they are identical up to terms of $n^{-\alpha/2}$, but they differ in higher order terms.
+In the previous section, we considered the simultaneous estimation of $\alpha$ and $\theta$.
+However, as we mentioned in \Cref{sec:intro}, the estimation of $\alpha$ is of more interest than that of $\theta$, and $\theta$ is sometimes regarded as a nuisance parameter in practice.
+In this section, we consider the MLE of $\alpha$ with $\theta$ being miss-specified.
+Considering the asymptotic orthogonality of $(\alpha, \theta)$ (recall \Cref{prop:asym_info}), the MLE of $\alpha$ with $\theta$ miss-specified is expected to have the same asymptotic law as the MLE with $\theta$ jointly estimated.
+In this section, we make these arguments more rigorous: we claim that they are identical up to the order of $n^{-\alpha/2}$, but they differ in higher order (see \Cref{fig:vis_mle_pmle}).
 Furthermore, we demonstrate that the MLE with $\theta$ jointly estimated is adaptive to the scale of the nuisance $\theta$.